How much are Wedding Flowers?

 Schedule a chat or come by our charming studio/workshop in Hassocks, West Sussex.

-Chirpee, we are wedding specialists.
+At Chirpee, we are wedding specialists.
 We meet couples every day who seek our advice on flowers.
 They often ask about what's in season, the names of flowers, and the cost of everything.
-According to UK Bride, it's recommended to allocate 10-15% of your budget for flowers.
-Sounds simple, right?
-However, the reality is a bit more complex.
+According to the Industry benchmark, it's recommended to allocate 10-15% of your budget for flowers.

 How the Season Affects the Cost of Wedding Flowers